-Our weekly Friday meetings are called Friday Hacks.
+Our weekly Friday meetups are called Friday Hacks.
 They include one or two technical talks, followed by a hacking session.
-The idea is simple: get people to come share their hacks, research, or technical knowledge with the programmer community in NUS.
+The idea is simple: get people to come share their hacks, research, or technical knowledge with the technical community in NUS.

 We have up to 2 talks at each session, talks are usually 30-45 minutes long.
 Dinner is always served (usually pizza).
 Food is served at 6:30pm, talks start at 7pm.